 Chlorella does not only act as a prebiotic but also has an antibacterial action.
 It contains a substance called chlorellin, which is a natural antibiotic.
-In the garlic, allicin and ajoene substances are similar has like antibiotics effect.
+In garlic, allicin and ajoene substances are similar has like the effect of antibiotics.
 In contrast to the chemical chlorellin antibiotics, it has only been found to be pathogenic to organisms, not damaging the digestive microflora.
-For a long time, large doses of Chlorella pyrenoidosa have a small antibiotic effect in diseases that can be achieved at infectious diseases.
+For a long time, large doses of Chlorella pyrenoidosa have had a small antibiotic effect in diseases that can be achieved in infectious diseases.

 If you have any questions feel free to contact me at email@example.com